The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Skip if:

-• You’re not using pistols as primary weapons
+• You’re not using SMGs as primary weapons

 • You lack patience for repetitive kill farming

 The beauty of Rookie’s Reward is that it respects your choice.
-Invest heavily and be rewarded.
+Invest heavily and be rewarded with a confirmed endgame monster.
 Engage casually and still gain some benefit.
-Ignore it completely without penalty.
-That flexibility is good game design.
+Just never, ever send it to junk.

-Now get on your ship, flip that hidden power switch, and decide for yourself whether this rookie deserves promotion to veteran status.
+Now get on your ship, find that hidden lever, and decide for yourself whether this rookie deserves promotion to veteran status.

 Your email address will not be published.
 Required fields are marked *